clap-rs/clap/README.md

 You can find complete documentation on the [github-pages site](http://kbknapp.github.io/clap-rs/docs/clap/index.html) for this project.

-You can also find full usage examples in the `examples/` directory of this repo.
+You can also find usage examples in the `examples/` directory of this repo.

-## How to build and contribute
+## How to Contribute

 Contributions are always welcome!
 And there is a multitude of ways in which you can help depending on what you like to do, or are good at.
 Anything from documentation, code cleanup, issue completion, new features, you name it, even filing issues is contributing and greatly appreciated!

 1. Fork the project
-2. Clone your fork (`git clone https://github.com/$USER/clap-rs && cd clap-rs`)
+2. Clone your fork (`git clone https://github.com/$YOUR_USERNAME/clap-rs && cd clap-rs`)
-3. Create new branch (`git checkout -b your-branch`)
+3. Create new branch (`git checkout -b new-branch`)
-4. Make your changes, and commit (`git commit -am "your message"`) (I try to use a [conventional](https://github.com/ajoslin/conventional-changelog/blob/master/CONVENTIONS.md) changelog format using [clog](https://github.com/thoughtram/clog))
+4. Make your changes, and commit (`git commit -am "your message"`) (I try to use a [conventional](https://github.com/ajoslin/conventional-changelog/blob/master/CONVENTIONS.md) changelog format so I can update it using [clog](https://github.com/thoughtram/clog))
 5. If applicable, run the tests (See below)
 6. Push your changes back to your fork (`git push origin your-branch`)
 7. Create a pull request!
-(You can create the pull request right away, and we'll merge when read.
-This a good way to discuss proposed changes)
+(You can also create the pull request right away, and we'll merge when ready.
+This a good way to discuss proposed changes.)

-Another really great way to help is if you find an interesting, or helpful way in which to use `clap` you can either add it to the `examples/` directory, or file an issue and tell me.
+Another really great way to help is if you find an interesting, or helpful way in which to use `clap`.
+You can either add it to the `examples/` directory, or file an issue and tell me.
 I'm all about giving credit where credit is due :)

 ### Running the tests

-If contributing, you can run the tests as follows (assuming you've already cloned the repo to `clap-rs/`
+If contributing, you can run the tests as follows (assuming you've cloned the repo to `clap-rs/`

 ```
 cd clap-rs && cargo test